-1. Market Applications
+1. Market Analysis Tools and Databases

-1033 State Decision Repository
+1033 State Decision Repository (SDR)

-The 1033 State Decision Repository (SDR) application allows regulators to enter and search for 1033 decisions, which state regulators have made for individuals who have requested to work in the business of insurance but have been prohibited to do so by Section 1033 of the Violent Crime Control and Law Enforcement Act of 1994.
+The 1033 State Decision Repository application allows regulators to enter and search for 1033 decisions, which state regulators have made for individuals who have requested to work in the business of insurance but have been prohibited to do so by Section 1033 of the Violent Crime Control and Law Enforcement Act of 1994.
 1033 waivers and denials which were previously located in the Special Activities Database (SAD) were migrated to the 1033 State Decision Repository on December 1, 2016.
-The SAD database was no longer functional as of December 2, 2016.
+The SAD database became no longer functional as of December 2, 2016.

 Complaints Database System (CDS)

 The Complaints Database System contains information about closed consumer complaints filed against insurance entities and producers.
 The information contained in this database may be submitted by states at varying times and should be used only as an indicator.
-There are four closed consumer complaint reports available for selected entities and National Producer Numbers: closed complaint counts by code, closed complaint counts by state, closed complaint trend report and closed complaint index.
+There are five closed consumer complaint reports available for selected entities and National Producer Numbers: closed complaint counts by code, closed complaint counts by state, closed complaint trend report, closed complaint index, and closed complaint record detail file.
+Complaints Count Analytics and Complaints Index Analytics are available as Tableau dashboards.

 Market Action Tracking System (MATS)

-The Market Action Tracking System allows market conduct examiners and analysts to communicate schedules and results of examinations and other market actions.
-MATS allows for the calling of market conduct examinations and non-examination inquiries and market actions, in addition to providing easy access to complete information about the entities involved in the action.
+The Market Action Tracking System allows market conduct examiners and analysts to track and communicate schedules and results of examinations and other market actions.
+MATS allows for the reporting of market conduct examinations and non-examination inquiries and market actions, in addition to providing easy access to complete information about the entities involved in the action.
 MATS can be used to view or update market actions for a specific entity or a number of entities.
 Information in MATS is maintained for both ongoing and completed market conduct actions.
-Market actions captured in MATS are: comprehensive examinations, targeted examinations, focused inquiries (typically inquiries made of multiple market participants), and other non-examination regulatory interventions.
+Market actions captured in MATS are comprehensive examinations, targeted examinations, focused inquiries (typically inquiries made of multiple market participants), and other non-examination regulatory interventions.
 MATS also provides notification of new and updated action information via the Personalized Information Capture System (PICS).

 Market Analysis Prioritization Tool (MAPT)

-The Market Analysis Prioritization Tool, released in 2006, expands upon the Company Listings by creating a scoring system so companies can more easily be prioritized.
+The Market Analysis Prioritization Tool expands upon the Company Listings by creating a scoring system so potential problem companies can be more easily identified and prioritized for additional market analysis.
 MAPT utilizes key market and financial components, from state and national sources, to generate weighted ratios on which the prioritization is based.
 Key market regulation components used in MAPT vary by line of business.
 They include, but are not limited to: losses, expenses and premiums, enrollments, regulatory actions, complaints, examinations and demographics.
+The MAPT can also be designated to use data from the Market Conduct Annual Statement.

 Market Analysis Review System (MARS)

-MARS is available to regulators for the purposes of tracking, recording and reviewing Level 1 Analysis and Level 2 Analysis done by other states, as defined by the Market Analysis Procedures (D) Working Group.
-In order to submit data into MARS, a role assignment must be granted to the user’s Oracle ID.
+The Market Analysis Review System is available to regulators for the purposes of tracking, recording and reviewing Level 1 Analysis and Level 2 Analysis done by other states, as defined by the Market Analysis Procedures (D) Working Group.
+In order to submit data into MARS, a role assignment must be granted to the user’s ID.

 Regulatory Information Retrieval System (RIRS)